What Is a Bank Statement and How Do I Read It?

 Knowing what a bank statement is and how to properly use it could help further your financial goals.

 You may remember your mom or dad sitting down at the dining room table with their checkbook in front of them.
 They were probably reconciling their accounts, evaluating how each transaction changed their account balance.
-This is simply to assure that the bank calculated the figure correctly.
+This is simply to insure that the bank calculated the figure correctly.

 You can still do this with your bank statement by going through each deposit and withdrawal.
 These days, this can all be done digitally — no checkbook required.